jamespo/rndsleep/README.md

 Typical usage would be to run puppet agent in onetime mode in cron to save resources - the random sleep will help to avoid thundering herd issues at the puppetmaster.

-`rndsleep --command="puppet agent --no-daemonize --onetime"`
+`rndsleep --randmax=30 --command="puppet agent --no-daemonize --onetime"`

-would run puppet agent with a random timeout of 0-30s (default).
+would run puppet agent with a random timeout of 0-30s.

 Can be compiled on all platforms that Go is available for.